About

 Who Should Attend

 Success at the IDEA Centre is largely dependent on the student's mindset and willingness to embrace the experience.
 Students should want to learn about themselves and be ready for new experiences in a new environment.
+Much of the learning is self-directed.
 Individual's should be willing to:

 -